 Volunteering in our community is a NAPO Colorado tradition.
 The chapter participates annually in GO (Get Organized) Month, partnering with local nonprofits and corporations.
-In recent years, NAPO Colorado members have presented free organizing seminars at the Rocky Mountain Chapter of the Leukemia & Lymphoma Society; free hands-on organizing sessions for two LLS seminar attendees; provided a day of free organizing for Denver's Extreme Community Makeover storage garage; helped organize selected Goodwill Industries clients; and given all-day organizing presentations at IKEA.
+In recent years, NAPO Colorado members have organized metro-wide shoe drives for Soles4Soles, presented free organizing seminars at the Rocky Mountain Chapter of the Leukemia & Lymphoma Society; free hands-on organizing sessions for two LLS seminar attendees; provided a day of free organizing for Denver's Extreme Community Makeover storage garage; helped organize selected Goodwill Industries clients.

 The chapter is interested in hearing about volunteer opportunities with nonprofits that could benefit from GO Month or Quantum Leap programs.
 Contact the chapter's Vice President to learn more about GO Month or Quantum Leap.